Key to Bible Prophecy

 12 And they went before the king, and spoke concerning the king's decree: "Have you not signed a decree that every man who petitions any god or man within thirty days, except you, O king, shall be cast into the den of lions?"
 The king answered and said, "The thing is true, according to the law of the Medes and Persians, which does not alter."

 13 So they answered and said before the king, "That Daniel, who is one of the captives from Judah, does not show due regard for you, O king, or for the decree that you have signed, but makes his petition three times a day."
+14 And the king, when he heard these words, was greatly displeased with himself, and set his heart on Daniel to deliver him; and he labored till the going down of the sun to deliver him.
+15 Then these men approached the king, and said to the king, "Know, O king, that it is the law of the Medes and Persians that no decree or statute which the king establishes may be changed."
+Daniel 6:12-15

 Before the king: The king here is a type of Antichrist in the end times who will replace God, in the world.
-Those who do not know God, will obey the law of the Beast in Daniel 7, who will exalt himself above all.
+Those who do not know God will obey the law of the Beast in Daniel 7, who will exalt himself above all.

 Daniel cast into the lions’ den

+16 So the king gave the command, and they brought Daniel and cast him into the den of lions.
+But the king spoke, saying to Daniel, "Your God, whom you serve continually, He will deliver you."
 17 Then a stone was brought and laid on the mouth of the den, and the king sealed it with his own signet ring and with the signets of his lords, that the purpose concerning Daniel might not be changed.
+Daniel 6:16-17

 The king’s lament

+18 Now the king went to his palace and spent the night fasting; and no musicians were brought before him.
+Also his sleep went from him.
+19 Then the king arose very early in the morning and went in haste to the den of lions.
 20 And when he came to the den, he cried out with a lamenting voice to Daniel.
 The king spoke, saying to Daniel, "Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?"
+Daniel 6:18-20

 When a man's ways please the Lord, He makes even his enemies to be at peace with him.
+Proverbs 16:7

 Daniel’s deliverance

+21 Then Daniel said to the king, "O king, live forever!
+22 "My God sent His angel and shut the lions' mouths, so that they have not hurt me, because I was found innocent before Him; and also, O king, I have done no wrong before you."
 23 Then the king was exceedingly glad for him, and commanded that they should take Daniel up out of the den.
 So Daniel was taken up out of the den, and no injury whatever was found on him, because he believed in his God.
+Daniel 6:21-23

-O King: Through his who experience of betrayal and attacks Daniel, never allows his emotions or anger to overwhelm him.
+O King: Through his whom experience of betrayal and attacks Daniel, never allows his emotions or anger to overwhelm him.
 After spending the night in a pit with lions, Daniel is the epitome of politeness to the King.

 His Angel: This very well could be the angel that communicates with Daniel his final vision, since the angel informs us in Daniel 11:1, that he strengthened Darius’ hand in his first year.
 The same year the Seventy weeks of Daniel was revealed.
 Daniel 9:1